 The organisations behind the manifesto have committed to developing a European vision for textiles in a circular economy, and they will be expanding on the points outlined in the manifesto over the coming months.
 This is the beginning of a new approach.
 Central EU institutions will have new leadership this autumn, making now the time to act to fully realise the opportunities of a circular fashion system.
 Ultimately, the loop is global, not just regional.
 To establish a circular economy, a joint global approach to circular fashion is needed.

-Eva Kruse, CEO and President, Global Fashion Agenda, says, “This manifesto is extremely significant as it is the first time so many influential organisations in the fashion industry have come together to work with policymakers on a unified approach to circularity.
+Eva Kruse, CEO, Global Fashion Agenda, says, “This manifesto is extremely significant as it is the first time so many influential organisations in the fashion industry have come together to work with policymakers on a unified approach to circularity.
 Consumption is only going to grow, and if we do not act now to find a solution to the take-make-dispose model, the strain on our planet will get much worse.
 We urgently need widespread collaboration between industry and regulators to enact impactful circular solutions, and I hope this manifesto will help to drive change at scale.”